$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Appendix

-which matches precisely the assumed eigenfunction structure.
+which precisely matches the assumed eigenfunction structure $K^{ij} * \Phi^j \propto \Phi^{i}$.
 This confirms the consistency and correctness of the proposed eigenfunctions.
-This methodology can be extended to OTOCs, but using different Green's functions.
-In this context.
-Specific reparametrization is preferred to ease the computational burden; please refer to \cite{Murugan:2017eto, Peng_2018} for details.
+This methodology can be extended to out-of-time-ordered correlators (OTOCs) by utilizing different Green's functions.
+In this context, specific reparametrizations are preferred to ease the computational burden; please refer to Refs.~\cite{Murugan:2017eto, Peng_2018} for detailed discussions.